zephyrproject-rtos/zephyr/doc/subsystems/power_management.rst

 needed.
 The design is based on the philosophy of not enforcing any policies in the kernel giving full flexibility to the PMA.

 The provided infrastructure has an architecture independent interface.
-Both the microkernel and nanokernel notify the PMA when the kernel is about to enter or exit a system idle state.
+The kernel notifies the PMA when it is about to enter or exit a system idle state.
 The PMA can perform the power management policy operations during these notifications.